-Our expert explains: “Manufacturer claims such as “removes 95 percent of dust” are meaningless without knowing the size/type of particles you are discussing.
-A very poor (airy) filter can trap 95% of larger particles but only 3% of very small particles.
-Filters that claim to remove, say, 99% of pollen or mold, are sometimes basing that on removing whole pollen or mold grains and do not factor in particle fragments (they break up into finer particles).”
+However, manufacturers' claims such as “removes 95 percent of dust” are meaningless without knowing the size and type of particles.
+A very poor (airy) filter can trap 95% of larger particles, but only 3% of very small particles.
+Some filters that claim to remove 99% of pollen or mold are basing that on removing whole pollen or mold grains and do not factor in particle fragments, since pollen and mold can break up into finer particles.

 Many furnace filter manufacturers now use the expression "electrostatic" in their product descriptions.
 An electrostatically charged filter is better than a standard pleated filter with many contaminants, and they’re recommended for homes with allergy sufferers, smokers, or pets.
 The electrostatic charge is added during manufacturing.
 There is no requirement for a separate electrical supply.
 It's not something that needs to be re-charged.

 A good furnace filter isn't expensive.
-However, it is difficult to give accurate prices because of the enormous variety of materials and sizes and the competitive nature of the furnace filter market.
+However, it is difficult to give accurate prices because of the enormous variety of materials and sizes and the competitive nature of the available furnace filters.

 As a rough guide, disposable furnace filters start at around $7 or $8 each for 20 x 20 x 1.
 The price rises to between $15 and $20 for 20 x 30 x 4.
 MERV rating has little impact.

 Washable filters, not surprisingly, are considerably more expensive.
-Expect to spend anywhere from $30 to $50 apiece, depending on construction.
+Expect to spend anywhere from $30 to $50 each, depending on construction.

-Filter quality and value depend on the application, including the size and airflow of the HVAC system.
-For example, the higher the MERV filter value, the better the dust removal – if your system can push air through it.
+Filter quality and worth depend on the application, including the size and airflow of the HVAC system.
+For example, the higher the MERV filter number, the better the dust removal – if your system can push air through it.